AkashdeepSingh2811/Task-manager-app/README.md

 # Task-manager-app
 # Steps to setup and run this app
-# Steps to setup and run this app
 1. Clone this repository
     -->Command: git clone
 2. Install dependencies